QutEcoacoustics/interaction-experiments/README.md

 4. Commit and and Push your changes
 5. Wait about 30 seconds and they will be live in production

+## Testing data submission

+0. Ensure a revent version of Node is installed, perferrably the same version as is in `netlify.toml`
+1. Install netlify-cli: `npm install -g netlify-cli`
+2. Link netlify-cli to Netlify: `netlify link`
+3. Ensure the expected environment variables are set **in the Netlify site settings** not inthe `netlify.toml` config file
+    - these settings are managed by the repository admin
+4. Run `netlify dev` to simulate a netlify deploy
+5. Submit data from an experiment and change code as needed

 ## Editing code

 Please use Visual Studio Code to make changes to these files.